 When working, I am frequently required to do cuttings on cardboards or in other cases, plastics.
 This comes in handy if you need to open letters or deal with stales; therefore, you might find it to be a useful tool if your work is office-based.

-The Tactical Folding Knife that has its blade partially serrated will never let you down; with only one hand, you can easily open it, and it has been in my EDC for years it still retains its razor sharpness.
+The tactical folding pocket knife with a pocket clip that has its blade partially serrated will never let you down; with only one hand, you can easily open it, and it has been in my EDC for years it still retains its razor sharpness.
 This is an everyday carry addition that is both small and powerful.

-Tactical flashlight, as it’s referred to by some, is on the top list of needed EDC items.
+Tactical flashlight with a pocket clip, as it’s referred to by some, is on the top list of needed EDC items.
 The flashlight was once a bulgy item, and it’s now refined enough to be included as one of the small-sized gadgets, and it still retains its powerful light beam.

 You will find this item useful in all kinds of situations, including self-defense, when working home, in a blackout, or even or when working on small dark places in confined items such as cars and engines which need to be illuminated.

 This is an item that has a wide range of uses that you can include in your EDC.
-You are spoiled for choices on this item as there are dozens of them, and you will find them to be an essential part of your EDC gear.
+You are spoiled for choices on this item as there are dozens of them, and you will find them to be an essential part of your ED.

 3. Helpful things to have during problems that are rare and of high consequence.

 These items are in a category that requires risk assessment in your domain as they deal with issues that have a low probability of occurring, which would have severe consequences in case they happened to occur.
 Riding a vehicle to work daily will be the activity that we will be looking at and assess the risks that are in this category.